stoplightio/spectral/CONTRIBUTING.md

 3. Git clone your fork (i.e. git clone https://github.com/<your-username>/spectral.git) to your machine.
 4. Run `yarn` to install dependencies and setup the project.
 5. Run `git checkout -b [name_of_your_new_branch]` to create a new branch for your work.
 To help build nicer changelogs, we have a convention for branch names.
 Please start your branch with either `feature/{branch-name}`, `chore/{branch-name}`, or `fix/{branch-name}`.
 For example, if I was adding a CLI, I would make my branch name: `feature/add-cli`.
-6. Make changes, write tests, commit, etc.
+6. Make changes, write code and tests, etc.
+7. Ready to `git commit`? **Important:** We use a [commit message format](https://www.conventionalcommits.org/en/v1.0.0-beta.3/) to add more semantic meaning to our git history to create automated, rich changelogs, filter what tests to run, and more.
+Run `yarn commit` to help you create this format, or you can put it together manually and then do a regular `git commit`.
+Commits outside of this format will be rejected.
 7. Run `yarn test.prod` to test your changes.
 8. If you have passed existing tests and added tests for new features or fixes, you are ready to make a pull request to the Stoplight repo! 😃